murillio4/ProgNett-Stack/README.md

 Now you can open "http://localhost:8080"
 Do what the website tells you to do

 To edit themes go to **qa-themes**, add a new folder and create a theme.
-LUL